dragonfly-science/dragonfly-website/content/news/2018-09-21-nms/content.md

 Isabelle says they came up with solution that copes with the variation in scale and technology ranging from Auckland Council with 20,000 consents a year to tiny district councils with only 30 consents.

 “We send out a standard spreadsheet each year that can be filled in manually or have data from the bigger councils dumped into it.
 It’s a happy medium.
-Dragonfly’s code sucks the data from all the spreadsheets and feeds it into a database, which they host for us.”
+Dragonfly’s code sucks the data from all the spreadsheets and feeds it into a database.”

 With data now going back to 2014, the NMS is enabling MfE to see patterns and trends and find out if councils are implementing the act properly, efficiently, and if the act is making a difference.